Skip to main content

 + find /tmp/transfer -type f -exec sed -i -e 's/<tbr-name>/my-amazing-jenkins/g' '{}' ';'

-+ cp /tmp/transfer/jenkins-instance.yaml /output/
++ cp /tmp/transfer/jenkins-instance.yaml /kratix/output/

-(This may take a few minutes so --watchwill watch the command.
+(This may take a few minutes so --watch will watch the command.
 Press Ctrl+C to stop watching)

 kubectl --context $WORKER get pods --all-namespaces --watch